molgenis/league-of-robots/roles/logs_server/README.md

    `logs_class: 'development'` or `logs_class: 'diagnostics'`
    Where the stacks logs servers values are already defined in the `static_inventory/logs_library.yml` file, and in the `group_vars/logs_library/ip_addresses.yml`
- - initialize the apropriate client LOR stack environment and on them deploy the same `single_group_playbooks/logs.yml`
+ - initialize the apropriate client LOR stack environment and then deploy the same `single_group_playbooks/logs.yml`
  - in order for jumphost jump to work (explained in VI.
    - the individual stacks need the logs servers added to the `additional_etc_hosts` variable in the file `group_vars/[stack]/vars.yml`
    - `single_role_playbooks/static_hostname_lookup.yml` needs to be run on the jumphosts of that individual stack